piotr-yuxuan/polygam/README.md

 marked with O, meaning they have been elicited (yapped).
 Node c is rejected, hence given an X.

-Let's describe the expected behaviour of aforedfined goals:
+Let's describe the expected behaviour of aforedefined goals:

  * `yap-treeo` should allow vertices a, b, c, d, e, g, h, j.
 Vertex f and its children k, l, m are ignored because its sibling e has been elicited